 X.1.1.1 Care Team Contributor

-This Actor reads, creates and updates Care Teams hosted by a Care Team Service.
+This actor reads, creates and updates Care Teams hosted by a Care Team Service.
 Updates include removal of care team participants.
 Care team participant.period can be used to determine historical plus forward-looking aspects for members of the care team.

 In order to ensure data integrity, as is necessary when multiple Care Team Contributors are attempting to update to the same Care Team, the Care Team Contributor SHALL use the following pattern, (from http://hl7.org/fhir/http.html#transactional-integrity )